SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/cost-explorer.md

 ## Create an AWS Cost Explorer Source

 When you create an AWS Cost Explorer collector Source, you add it to an existing Sumo Logic hosted collector.
-Before creating the Source, you can add Field-in-Field Schema, Field Extraction Rules, or identify the hosted collector you want to use, or simply create a new hosted collector.
+Before creating the Source, you'll need to add a Field-in-Field Schema, Field Extraction Rules, and identify or create the hosted collector you want to use.
 For further instructions, see [Create a Hosted Collector](/docs/Send-Data/Hosted-Collectors#Create-a-Hosted-Collector).

 ### Field-in-Field Schema